aduggleby/dragon/proj/Mail/README.md

 The next best matching template is used.
 So `de-at` will use the specific template specified here, where as both `de` and `de-ch` will use the `de` template.
 If no language match can be found the default is used, so fr will use the root folder template.

+#### Resource File Method

+Create a resource file (e.g. Templates.resx) for your e-mail templates and add the corresponding language files (Templates.de-AT.resx).

+For each template and in each template file* add the following keys to the file:

+     templatename_subject_text	<--
+     templatename_body_text		<-- the text template for e-mails templatename_body_html		<-- the html template for e-mails

+You must specify at least one of the body tempaltes.
+If you specify the html a plain text rendering will be created automatically.
+If you specify the text template no html body will be available in e-mails.
+If you specify both the email will contain alternative views for both versions.

+*If you only specify a key in the invariant culture resource file (Templates.resx) but no in the language specific version (Templates.de-AT.resx) the invariant culture template will be used.

 ### Application Configuration

 By default the configuration is read from the application configuration file (app.config or web.config).
 You can implement the interface `Dragon.Mail.Interfaces.IConfiguration` and provide the configuration values directly (using the same key values as below).